 - Cardholders get additional Visa Infinite benefits, including special rental car privileges, trip cancellation and trip interruption insurance, lost luggage reimbursement and more.

 - There’s no getting around the hefty annual fee of $550 and $75 for additional authorized users.
 You’ll want to really make sure that you do enough travel to offset that cost.
-That said, if you renew your card membership from July 1 through Dec.
-31, your annual membership fee will be reduced to $450.

 - There’s no lounge access with a major U.S. airline, such as Delta or United Airlines.